The 13 Best Weekend Getaways Within 5 Hours of NYC

 Best Family Getaway: Mohonk Mountain House, New York

-By public transit: Ride the Greyhound bus to New Paltz station in one hour and 35 minutes or take Metro-North two hours north to Poughkeepsie.
+By public transit: Take a Greyhound bus from Port Authority for one hour and 35 minutes to New Paltz station or take the Metro-North from Grand Central two hours to Poughkeepsie.

 By car: Two hours